1.4. Advanced Tutorial

 $ mkdir .pyarmor

-$ vi .pyarmor/message.cfg
+$ vi .pyarmor/messages.cfg

 It’s a .ini format file, add a section runtime.message with option languages.
 The language code is same as environment variable LANG, assume we plan to support 2 languages, and only customize 2 errors: